mpt-network/mptstan/README.md

 <img src="man/figures/README-unnamed-chunk-10-1.png" width="100%" /> In
-addition, we can directly obtain information criteria such as loo or get posterior mean/expectation predictions on the level of each response.
+addition, we can directly obtain information criteria such as loo or get posterior mean/expectation predictions for each observation.

 ``` r
 (loo_model <- loo(fit_skk))